pixelastic/meetups.pixelastic.com/app/_posts/2016-02-09-humantalks-february-2016.md

 how to code, they can just simply make it self-service for users directly.

 Some of the features are too complex to be correctly grasped just by reading the theory, like geosearch.
-So they created a demo with racal data, using all the best practices and letting users play with it to see how it was working.
+So they created a demo with real data, using all the best practices and letting users play with it to see how it was working.
 This worked really well and transformed a theoretical feature into a real life application and in turn generated signups to the service.

 What Nicolas really stressed out is that the role of a CSE is to be as close to the customer as possible, in order to really understand, in a real-life